The Real Cost Of Selling On Etsy: Etsy Fees, Pricing, & Offsite Ads Explained

 In-Person Selling Fees

 Etsy has partnered with Square to offer sellers an option for in-person selling.
-In order to accept in-person payments, you’ll need a Square card reader (take a look at our review of Square for more information).
+In order to accept in-person payments, you’ll need a Square card reader.
 When you accept payments in person for items that you have listed on your Etsy site, you’ll pay the usual listing fees as well as Square’s payment processing fees (2.6% + $0.10).
 You will not pay the 5% Etsy transaction fee.

 If you’re looking to build a more personalized website to sell your products, Etsy has an option worth trying.
-It’s called Pattern, and it’s website building software that allows you to develop your own store that is still connected to your Etsy seller account.
+Pattern is website building software that allows you to develop your own store that is still connected to your Etsy seller account.
 Pattern is available for $15/month.
+You can test Pattern with a 30-day free trial; after the trial period ends the monthly Pattern fee will show up on your Etsy Payment account, plus tax where applicable.

-Listing fees also apply to Pattern, although there is a bit of additional complexity.
-If you list a product only on Pattern and not on Etsy, you must pay a listing fee.
+Product listings that appear only on Pattern and not on Etsy do not incur a listing fee.
 If you already had a product listed on Etsy, and you want to also list it on Pattern, you do not need to pay an additional listing fee (you have already paid one to Etsy).
 What’s more, Pattern listings do not expire.

 Etsy recommends that sellers list their pricing in the same currency as their payment account currency.
 This will allow sellers to avoid foreign exchange charges.
 Customers are able to select the currency in which they view listings, so listing your products in one particular currency shouldn’t impact your sales at all.
 However, if you do not do this, and you list your products in a different currency than your payment account, you will be charged a 2.5% currency conversion fee.